Updated: May 30

 All of your wedding photos are important.
 But how important are the photos of you and your new partner to you?
 We don't want to rush those!
 I try to build in decent time to devote to these because they're really what the day is all about.
 We’ll pick out some special locations with nice lighting and help direct you to ensure you look your best for these fun and romantic photos.
 This will be a really intimate time with just you two and myself.

 Wedding Party Photos

 Now the rest of the wedding party will come in to take formal wedding photos with the bride and the groom.
-Talk to me about your preference of doing this before or after the ceremony.
+Talk to me about your preference for doing this before or after the ceremony.
 Make sure that everyone in the wedding party is present about 30 minutes before so that time is not wasted scrambling to get everyone together.
 Bridesmaids should have their bouquets and if there are children in the wedding party, they should be ready as well.

 Get ready to get married!
 Here comes the bride!
 All eyes are on you as you walk down the aisle.
 This is the most special moment of the big day and I'll cover it from multiple perspectives.
 It’s always nice to see your expression as you are walking down the aisle with all eyes on you and your husband-to-be!
 I’ll make sure to capture his reaction as well.

 After the ceremony is typically when all of the immediate and extended family are present.
 We'll take family photos immediately after the ceremony.
 Because there will be a lot of loved ones present on the big day and there may be a huge line of folks dying to take their photo with the man and woman of the hour (enjoy this!), we'll want to talk beforehand about a desired shot list and have someone from the family handy to help gather everyone for their turn.
 Although these are very traditional shots, they're very important to you and will be cherished for years to come.

 (2-4 hours, varies)